 - They were expected to use the language in class (asking and answering questions, performing short conversations with peers, presenting skits) (not necessarily applicable to Russian or Latin).

 American Sign Language

 - Students may use both COMM 401 and COMM 402 (formerly COMM 533 and 733) to satisfy the language competency requirement, if it is allowable under the policy of the student’s major department.
-In the College of Liberal Arts, only Linguistics, Psychology, Theatre and Women’s Studies majors may use COMM 401 and 402 to satisfy the requirement.
+In the College of Liberal Arts, only Linguistics, Psychology, Theatre and Women’s and Gender Studies majors may use COMM 401 and 402 to satisfy the requirement.

 Language Requirement for Students for Whom English is Their Second Language